krislette/kotabi/README.md

 npm run dev
 ```

 The app will be available at `http://localhost:5173`.
-Make sure the FastAPI backend is running before using Discover mode.
+Make sure the FastAPI backend is running before using Discover or Feel mode.

 ### Build for Production